The Down Lo

 Described as a “nomadic hotel,” El Cosmico (Marta, Texas) truly embraces the boho hippie culture that’s so on fleek right now.
 Guests can rent everything from tipis to yurts and even airstreams while enjoying shared property amenities like a hammock grove, outdoor kitchen, and wood-fired hot tubs.
 If it sounds a little bit like a commune, my thoughts exactly.

-An Insane Asylum
+Stay in an Insane Asylum

 Frequent travel can make anyone feel a little loopy, which is why the Jerome Grand (Cottonwood, Arizona) is a fitting reprieve.
 A former hospital and insane asylum, the building was destroyed in a freak mining accident and rebuilt with hospitality in mind.
 In an ode to its former life, the restaurant is still playfully named the Asylum.
 Oh, and the hotel is said to be haunted so there’s that.

-A Tiny House
+Sleep in a Tiny House

 While it may sound like an oxymoron, WeeCasa (Lyons, Colorado) is the world’s largest tiny house resort trying to prove the age-old mantra, “Size doesn’t matter.“ With homes for rent in all shapes and colors, the tiny homes are arranged neighborhood style, each designed for minimalist living that gets back to the basics.